msovara/hysplit-saws-chpc/README.md

 - Download the source code and data files from your /home or Lustre directory.
 - Compiling HYSPLIT from source using Intel or GNU compilers (Lengau has both).
 - Running HYSPLIT via interactive jobs or batch scripts (using Slurm).

-What is available for downloading
-Currently several LINUX distributions (executables) are available as zipped tar files to "registered" HYSPLIT users with more "flavors" being added in the near future.
+Currently, several LINUX distributions (executables) are available as zipped tar files to "registered" HYSPLIT users, with more "flavours" being added in the near future.

 Pre-Compiled Distributions:
 - Ubuntu 20.04